 Set clear expectations.
 Define the normal working hours within which the flexible work arrangement is to occur or when the employee can work outside those hours.
 Clearly define productivity standards and expectations.
-This may mean setting response time expectations for departmental and PI inquiries, establishing an ‘average’ number of actions to be completed per week or month, etc. Clearly define how work completed should be reported.
+This may mean setting response time expectations for departmental and PI inquiries, establishing an “average” number of actions to be completed per week or month, etc. Clearly define how work completed should be reported.
 Providing parameters can minimize performance-related issues down the road.

 Make a decision.
 Supervisors need to make sure that the work of their unit is being accomplished in a timely manner and with solid results.
-Supervisors need to determine whether the work that is being done can be accomplished in just an as effective (or more effective) manner by utilization of a flexible schedule arrangement.
+Supervisors need to determine whether the work that is being done can be accomplished in just as an effective (or more effective) manner by utilization of a flexible work arrangement.
 They should take performance evaluations into consideration, as well as reliability and work styles.

 Create a supportive environment.
 Managers should find creative ways to promote an environment in which all employees feel supported to request flexibility.

 Conduct quality assurance monitoring.
-Ensure high performance, accountability and uniformity by establishing QA standards and conducting routine QA monitoring.
+Ensure high performance, accountability and uniformity by establishing QA standards for your team and conducting routine QA monitoring.
 Set metrics for your group and the expectations you have for each staff member.
-Communicate that expectation.
+Communicate the expectations.